bsegovia/boodew/README.md

 Boodew
 ======

-Public domain lisp/cube-script inspired, dynamically scoped, functional and very slow language based on string evaluation and string substitution.
+Public domain lisp-like cube-script-inspired, dynamically scoped, functional and very slow language based on string evaluation and string substitution.

 This is a variant of the scripting language used in sauerbraten